 As a member of the 3HO Solstice Security and Safety advisory team, I am working to help develop programs and awareness, and I am happy to receive communication from sangat members.

+Nam, Khalsa ji!
 In the wake of the attention now being given for and against gun ownership, I have frequently recalled a scene from many years ago with a wince, even a shudder on one hand, and a smile with a head-shake on the other.

 Women: Wimps or Warriors?

 I was in a mixed group discussing security and gun safety training in which a young woman reluctantly picked up a handgun between her thumb and forefinger as if picking up a dead mouse.
 The scene stuck with me ever since.
 And all the recent talk about guns and violence has especially caused me to recall that silly albeit sad scenario.
-Silly because it looked so comical, sad because it is indicative of where I see many women, today.
+Silly because it looked so comical, sad because it is indicative of where I see the mind set of many women, today.

 a woman is attacked by a gun-toting assailant, her chance

 of survival diminishes greatly if she has no training in

 of where you stand on gun control, knowledge of firearms equates with strength, ignorance

 of firearms equates with weakness.

 OUR YOUTH DESERVE LEADERSHIP TRAINING